Do you require a fence?

 Do You Adopt To Out-Of-Area Adopters?

-Yes, anyone can adopt our companions.
-We do have certain requirements though.
-We prefer adopters be home owners and be within a 4-hour distance of the foster home.
-However, if there is an outstanding applicant out of the 4 hour range, we will be open to the right homes outside that area.
+We only approve home owners and those who live within a 4-hour distance of the foster home.
+However, if there is an outstanding applicant out of the 4 hour range, we will be open to the right home for our Aussie.
 You must be able to get here to adopt (we do not ship/transport to you), you may be asked to supply photographs of your home, and if there is an issue and you are no longer able to keep your new companion, you are required to get them back to us (or cover costs in doing so).